ShizheL/ETH_Oxford_2026/README.md

 ### 3) Route visualisation on a map

-The optimiser returns an ordered sequence of waypoints (lon/lat).
-We plot these on an interactive map so users can visually compare:
-- the baseline (near-straight) route versus
-- the EF-aware optimised route

-This makes the fuel–climate trade-off controlled by λ immediately interpretable.
+We plot the route on a map and this makes the fuel–climate trade-off controlled by λ interpretable.

 ### 4) Verifiable EF outputs with Flare FDC